Tornadoes of 2025: September 13–14 (United States)

 A large barn completely destroyed at EF2 intensity.

 Two days of elevated tornado activity started on September 13 when a rare EF2 tornado occurred in San Juan County, Utah.
 The tornado tracked through the Navajo Nation and caused significant damage to homes, vehicles and farm equipment.
 The following day on September 14, a localized tornado outbreak occurred in the Dakotas, mostly within North Dakota.
 Several tornadoes touched down, most remaining over rural land and causing no damage but two strong tornadoes did occur.
 The first EF2 tornado occurred southeast of Cannon Ball, North Dakota, damaging farming equipment, outbuildings, trees and crops.
 The other significant EF2 tornado that day was a wedge tornado that tracked near Denhoff, North Dakota where it destroyed a pole barn, damaged multiple buildings and mobile homes, displaced vehicles and hay bales, and caused widespread tree and farm outbuilding damage.
-Across the 2 days, 24 total tornadoes occurred, 20 of which occurred in North Dakota alone.
+Across the 2 days, 25 total tornadoes occurred, 20 of which occurred in North Dakota alone.
+The storms also produced flooding in North Dakota, with 2.44 in recorded in Bismarck.
+Total damage from the outbreak reached $1.53 million.